silver-crown/silver-crown.github.io/about.md

 It's a mixture of random chitter chatter and a devlog for my hobby projects.
 If a big happening happens and I happen to happen upon it, expect it to happen here too :0

-### If you want to talk bussiness or just have a chat feel free to send me an email!
+### If you want to talk bussiness or just have a chat, feel free to send me an email!

 [email@domain.com](mailto:email@domain.com)